Introduction: The Beginner’s Guide to Slack eDiscovery

 Welcome to Onna’s Beginner’s Guide to Slack eDiscovery — where we dive into eDiscovery for Slack, the enterprise communication tool taking the modern workplace by storm.
 With over 12 million users making 5+ billion actions within the platform a week, Slack is quick, collaborative, and scaling at a rapid pace.

 Up until now, we’ve never encountered the type of data platforms like Slack are producing.
 From file sharing, to gifs, to threads of messages, Slack is loaded with dozens of intricate, multi-faceted functionalities.
 Long gone are the days of solely sorting through discrete emails, documents, and images.
 The rise of dynamic tools like Slack has completely changed the way we exchange information, and consequently, how we discover it.
 Needless to say, traditional eDiscovery methods can’t keep up, and legal teams are on the hunt for solutions that can.
-If you are too, well then you’re in luck!

 Our Beginner’s Guide to Slack eDiscovery will walk you through the ins and outs of the Slack platform, explain the dynamic nature of its data, and tell you how to capture and process it in a simple, cost-effective way.